Brent Emery: Cycling career

 Emery began racing bicycles in 1973.
 At 18 years old, he was a regional qualifier for the 1976 Olympic trials in the sprint event, though he did not participate in the final trials.
 He won the 1980 Olympic trials in the 1 km event.
 Because of the boycott of the Moscow Olympic Games by the U.S. team, no American athletes went to Moscow.

 He won seven USA National Championships: two in the USAC 1 km event (1980 & 1981) and the USAC Points Race 1983.
 Four championships came in the ABR (American Bicycle Racing) National Championships in the Masters Division.
 In 1981, Emery set a world mark for the fastest average speed in races over 100 miles by winning the 10th stage of the Tour of Chile in 3h 33min 25 sec for the 174 km (108 miles), a 30.2 mph average speed.
 This mark, which was the fastest in the world up to that point for amateurs and professional cyclists, stood for about 15 years.
 When he was active on the international cycling circuit, he competed in a total of 19 countries.

-In 1984, he again made the U.S. Olympic team, receiving a silver medal, from his team mate Dave Grylls, in the Los Angeles Olympics in the 4000 meter Team Pursuit event.
+In 1984, he again made the U.S. Olympic team, receiving a silver medal, from his teammate Dave Grylls, in the Los Angeles Olympics in the 4000 meter Team Pursuit event.

 Emery won overall titles at the International Cycling Classic in 2009 and 2010 for the 35+ age group.
 He placed 6th in three events (750m TT, Points Race and Team Sprint) at the 2007 World Masters Cycling Track Championships in Sydney, Australia.
 The last pro level bicycle race that he place in the prize money was in the Giro De Grafton in 2013 at the age of 56.

 After 45 years of continuous bicycle racing, in June 2016, Brent entered his last pro bicycle race at the age of 59, retiring from competitive racing.
 He was diagnosed with atrial fibrillation and a leaking mitral heart valve.
 He is still quite active in the bicycle, triathlon and running community, but cannot push efforts to get his heart rate to a high level.

+Doping Scandal

+In 1984 it was confirmed that Brent along with 7 other teammates of the 1984 US Olympic Cycling Team participated in blood doping - a practice banned by the IOC/USOC.